FReptar0/nexgen/README.md

 When adding new features:

-1. Follow the layered architecture pattern
-2. Apply SOLID principles
+1. Apply SOLID principles
-3. Add appropriate error handling
+2. Add appropriate error handling
-4. Update tests and documentation
+3. Update tests and documentation